Key Points

 Bonds issues by the US government are called treasury bonds and can be classified according to their maturity periods.
 Treasury bills are debt securities with a maturity of less than a year, treasury notes can have a maturing period ranging from one to ten years, treasury bonds mature in more than ten years.

 Government bonds are usually considered a safe investment, you know that you will get your interests on time and the principal returned to you once the bond matures.
-For the safety it offers, bonds are the best way to invest your money in if you are looking for a long-term and stable source of income, perhaps post-.
+For the safety it offers, bonds are the best way to invest your money in if you are looking for a long-term and stable source of income, perhaps post-retirement.
 So you can buy bonds, or invest in mutual funds that deal in bonds, and have a peace of mind of secure income down the line.

 Corporate bonds are issued by companies.
 These are slightly riskier than treasury bonds, since a company can go bankrupt.
 A good way to determine the risk factor in corporate bonds is to check its ratings on Moody's, S&P and Fitch.
 The ratings range from highest category, AAA to C/D, meaning the bonds are in equivalent value as a ‘junk'.
 Corporate bonds offer more flexibility in terms or maturity periods, and they also have a better rate of interest or yields which makes them a great investment vehicle.

 The third type of bond is called the zero-coupon or accrual bond.
 It is offered at a deeply discounted price, for example, you can buy a 1000 USD bond for 500 USD today and it will mature in 10 years.
 At the end of ten years, you will get 1000 USD for your bond; that is 500 USD on top of your principal.
-However it means that there will be no interest made in the interim, no coupons will be issued and its value will accrue.
+However it means that there will be no interest payments made in the interim, no coupons will be issued and its value will accrue.

 In summation, stocks are fast-paced, though riskier investments that offer greater returns, but they can also mean a total loss of all your investment.
 You will have to actively manage and monitor their performance and decide on your trading strategy.
 Bonds on the other hand, are long-term, secure investments that may have a lower yield, but a guaranteed return once they mature.